yslianTim/rhbm_gem/README.md

 | 4     | Debug   | Detailed debug output.            |

 Passing a larger value to `--verbose` enables all lower levels as well.

+## Data Object Manager

+Commands rely on `DataObjectManager` to load and store data objects.
+The manager instance is now owned by `CommandBase` and shared with derived commands.
+A command will lazily create the manager using the configured database path the first time it is needed.